japila-books/spark-sql-internals/docs/spark-sql-cost-based-optimization.md

 Cost-based optimization is disabled by default.
 Spark SQL uses <<spark.sql.cbo.enabled, spark.sql.cbo.enabled>> configuration property to control whether the CBO should be enabled and used for query optimization or not.

-Cost-Based Optimization uses <<optimizations, logical optimization rules>> (e.g. link:spark-sql-Optimizer-CostBasedJoinReorder.adoc[CostBasedJoinReorder]) to optimize the logical plan of a structured query based on statistics.
+Cost-Based Optimization uses <<optimizations, logical optimization rules>> (e.g. spark-sql-Optimizer-CostBasedJoinReorder.adoc[CostBasedJoinReorder]) to optimize the logical plan of a structured query based on statistics.

 You first use <<ANALYZE-TABLE, ANALYZE TABLE COMPUTE STATISTICS>> SQL command to compute <<statistics, table statistics>>.
 Use <<DESCRIBE-EXTENDED, DESCRIBE EXTENDED>> SQL command to inspect the statistics.